ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

 		8 teams: both 3-0, all three 3-1, and all three 3-2 teams.

-- 9 or more invites: subdivide teams by [Final Ranking](#Final-Rankings-Major), placing teams into as few groups as necessary for each to have a maximum of 8 invites.
+- 9 to 16 invites: subdivide teams by [Final Ranking](#Final-Rankings-Major), placing teams into two groups.
 The resulting groups are to use the format appropriate for that number of invites, per the above.

+- 17 to 19 invites: subdivide teams by [Final Ranking](#Final-Rankings-Major), placing teams into two groups.
+The groups each play a 16 team [Swiss bracket](#Swiss-Bracket) with 8 teams advancing.
+Teams with a 2-3 record play in a last-chance single-elimination Bo3 bracket, with teams from group 1 playing initial matchups against teams from group 2 following the Swiss matchup rules.
+After initial matchups, the subsequent format depends on the number of invites:

+		17 teams:
+		- The three remaining 3-3 teams are first sorted by difficulty score.
+		- The lower two teams play a best of 3 and the loser is eliminated.
+		- The remaining two teams play a best of 3 and the loser is eliminated.

+		18 teams:
+		- The three remaining 3-3 teams are first sorted by difficulty score.
+		- The lower two teams play a best of 3 and the loser is eliminated.

+		19 teams: all three remaining 3-3 teams.

 #### Step 1: Assign Slots to Groups
 In order to ensure that the resulting groups are as similar in strength as possible, the highest and lowest ranked invitation slots are paired and placed into a group, and this process continues for each subsequent group.